grove-mountain/hc-demos/vault/azure_secret_sprawl_webinar/readme.md

 The main purpose of this webinar was to demonstrate how to eliminate secret sprawl with Vault.
 Basic K/V demo was used locally, and then patterns for Azure Auth login via MSI assigned to the image were used for these examples.

-Azure resources were launched using Terraform code at: https://github.com/grove-mountain/azure-terraform-vault-workshop.git.
-This is a fork of Sean Carolan's excellent work located at https://github.com/scarolan/azure-terraform-vault-workshop.
+Azure resources were launched using a fork of Sean Carolan's excellent work located at https://github.com/scarolan/azure-terraform-vault-workshop.
 It's been modified to add in Service Principals for doing Azure Auth into Vault.

-The code is actually linked up here under the terraform/ directory.
+The code is linked up here under the terraform/ directory.

-Useful links:
-https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest
+Useful links related to this webinar/blog: https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest

 https://github.com/hashicorp/vault-guides/tree/master/secrets/azure-secret